 The main school policies are held on the school’s website which has recently been reviewed and updated.

-Where necessary, reviews are made of individual children’s requirements for specialised equipment/furniture, with support of the Occupational Therapy services.
+Where necessary, reviews are made of individual children’s requirements for specialised equipment/furniture, with support of the Occupational Therapy and Physiotherpy services.

 The school has regular Pupil Progress meetings, where individual children are reviewed and any special needs are identified.
 Because the school has a small number of children there is constant assessment/review of children with special needs.

 Additional support is provided by teaching assistants in the classroom but children are encouraged to become independent learners.
 All children have access to a laptop within the classroom and the school has also recently purchased Ipads, which will further promote individual research and independent working.

 SEN training is planned to meet the needs of individual children or groups.
 Most recently, training on autism was delivered to all staff by a teacher from a local specialist school.

 One teaching assistant is sign language trained; one of our former pupils was profoundly deaf.

 During tests/SATS adjustments are made to meet the needs of individual children (eg. providing extra time, reading the questions)